apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 * Implementing special "skip" indexes to skip directly to the parts of the metadata that are needed for a particular query, such as the row group offsets.
-* Selectively decoding only the statistics for columns that are needed for a particular query
+* Selectively decoding only the statistics for columns that are needed for a particular query.
-* Potentially contributing the macros back to the thrift crate
+* Potentially contributing the macros back to the thrift crate.

 ### Conclusion

-We believe that most of the reason metadata parsing in open source Parquet readers is slow, is that they use parsers automatically generated by Thrift compilers, which are not optimized for Parquet metadata parsing.
-By writing a custom parser, we were able to significantly speed up metadata parsing in the [parquet] Rust crate, which is widely used in the [Apache Arrow] ecosystem.
+We believe metadata parsing in many open source Parquet readers is slow primarily because they use parsers automatically generated by Thrift compilers, which are not optimized for Parquet metadata parsing.
+By writing a custom parser, we significantly sped up metadata parsing in the [parquet] Rust crate, which is widely used in the [Apache Arrow] ecosystem.

-This is the first open source effort to write a custom Thrift parser specifically for Parquet metadata parsing that I am aware of.
-This approach very likely can be applied to other Parquet implementations in other languages, such as C++ and Java, and achieve similar performance improvements.
-I hope that our work in the Rust crate will inspire  similar optimizations in their own Parquet implementations.
+This is the first open source effort (to my knowledge) to write a custom Thrift parser specifically for Parquet metadata parsing, and the approach and results are likely applicable to Parquet implementations in other languages, such as C++ and Java.
+We hope that our work in the Rust crate inspires similar optimizations in other Parquet implementations.

-Finally, efforts such as this have previously only been possible at well-financed commercial enterprises, which must keep their implementations closed source.
-On behalf of all of us working on arrow-rs and Parquet, we are excited to share this technology with the community in the upcoming [57.0.0] release and invite you to [come join us] and help make it even better!
+Previously, efforts like this were only possible at well-financed commercial enterprises that kept their implementations closed source.
+On behalf of the arrow-rs and Parquet contributors, we are excited to share this technology with the community in the upcoming [57.0.0] release and invite you to [come join us] and help make it even better!